 A final remarkable experiment would show that if someone were to walk in a room and see a boy wearing a blue shirt projected on a yellow screen, that person would see the boy’s shirt as gray.
-This is because blue and yellow are complementary colors; when combined, they absorb either other.
+This is because blue and yellow are complementary colors; when combined, they absorb each other.

 If that same person is first shown the picture of the boy on a white screen, then when they see the boy projected on the yellow screen, the shirt will appear blue!
 Perhaps that is where the term, “You can’t un-see things,” comes from.